Eliza (sculpture)

-Eliza was unveiled by Peter Nattrass, Perth Lord Mayor on 15 October 2007 and has since been regularly "dressed" in various costumes by students and other unknown pranksters.
+Eliza was unveiled by Peter Nattrass, Perth Lord Mayor on 15 October 2007 and has since been regularly "dressed" in various costumes by students (Note: The main University of Western Australia campus is about 800 m to its west.) and other unknown pranksters.
+(Note: Pranks have been a part of past Prosh events.)
 Costumes have included a Santa Claus outfit (including beard) and a Melbourne Cup frock and champagne flute.

 The sculpture is named after Mount Eliza; Mount Eliza was named by James Stirling in honour of Eliza Darling, the wife of Ralph Darling, an early Governor of New South Wales.